-The class is meant to help students learn about the craft of acting through memorization, staging, and performance of selected scenes and monologues from a variety of classic and contemporary plays in various genres.
-Students will be asked to participate in the selection of material, read aloud in class, keep a process journal, memorize their scenes, and perform live in front of an audience.
-Students will be expected to work collegially and professionally with a variety of partners as well as perform solo.
-Prior acting experience is not required; the class is open to even seasoned performers.
+The class is meant to help students learn about the craft of acting through the use of improvisation games and theater exercises.
+Memorization, rehearsal, and performance of selected scenes and monologues from a variety of classic and contemporary plays in various genres will also be expected.
+Students will learn to work collegially and professionally with a variety of partners as well as perform solo.
+Prior acting experience is not required; the class is open to anyone and can help build basic skills such as memorization and public speaking.